A Leopard Lives in a Muu Tree

 "A Leopard Lives in a Muu Tree" is a poem by the Kenyan poet Jonathan Kariara.
 It concerns a native farmer besieged by a tree-bound leopard that has apparently broken his fences, torn his medicine bags and stifled his wives' sensuality.
-Featured in such poesy anthologies as An Introduction to East African Poetry, The Penguin Book of Modern African Poetry and Over This Soil, it has been subjected to a wide range of interpretations, most of them erotic.
+Featured in such poesy anthologies as An Introduction to East African Poetry, The Penguin Book of Modern African Poetry and Over This Soil, it has been subjected to a wide range of interpretations.
+While the most obvious interpretation is erotic, the poem allegorizes the experience of exploitation by a colonial power.